crate/cloud-tutorials/docs/edge.rst

 You can also here define the backup location of your CrateDB Edge cluster.
-You have the option of either using the default backup location for CrateDB Cloud, which is managed by us, or use a custom (local) backup location that is convenient to you.
+You have the option of either using the default backup location for CrateDB Cloud, which is managed by us, or use a custom backup location that is convenient to you.
 This has to be an S3 bucket or a location with an equivalent functionality.
 In the latter case, you can set the access key and secret here as well.
+You can test the connection as well; keep in mind that you cannot proceed with a custom backup location unless the connection to it is functional.

 Click *Next* at the bottom right to proceed.